 So you think you've found a job in Thailand that suits you.
-Once you send in the information they require in the job posting (CV, photo, copy of your main passport page, and degree/certificate copies are common requests), if the employer is interested, they'll contact you to setup an interview.
+Once you send in the information they require in the job posting (CV, photo, copy of your main passport page, and degree/certificate copies are common requests), if the employer is interested, they'll contact you to set up an interview.

 Most places in Thailand still prefer to conduct interviews in person, though they may be using Skype more since I started interviewing here seven years ago.
 Don't be discouraged if you come across employers that will only interview you if you can attend an interview at the school.
 This is still the case with the majority of employers, and if it's not practical for you to attend in person—though I highly recommend visiting the school before starting work—you can simply move on to one of the countless other opportunities.
 It's the nature of the beast that foreign teachers come and go, as we are far away from our families and life can throw all kinds of curve balls our way.